 In contrast to the nationwide grid, electricity supply and transmission in a local community could comprise a pure DC-grid, illustrated in more detail in Figure 3.

 Figure 3: Example of DC distribution for local communities, allowing for local energy production and storage.
-Danfoss solutions stablilize the local grid by ensuring intelligent power conversion for energy suppliers, energy storage, and energy consumers
+Danfoss solutions stabilize the local grid by ensuring intelligent power conversion for energy suppliers, energy storage, and energy consumers

 Energy produced locally should be used locally, at same time introducing island-mode and extra redundancy, making CO2-free communities a viable option .
 This will put less strain on future upgrades of the nationwide transmissions systems, as only the average power requirement is consumed from the grid and the peak power requirement is no longer valid.

 Danfoss is taking an active part in the hybridization of marine vessels, land-based energy storage, and energy storage in industrial applications .
-We are developing the tools needed for energy flow, load-levelling and safe operation for next generation grids focusing on a sustainable future.
+We are developing the tools needed for energy flow, load-leveling and safe operation for next generation grids focusing on a sustainable future.

 Discover more about Danfoss solutions supporting smart grid and energy storage systems